pnp/graph-connectors-samples/samples/dotnet-csharp-graphdocs-ttk/README.md

 - Navigate to [Microsoft365.com](https://www.microsoft365.com)
 - Enter `paging` into the search bar
-- Items will be shown from the data ingested by the Graph connector in the search results
+- Items will be shown from the data ingested by the Copilot connector in the search results

 ![Markdown content from custom API displayed in Microsoft Search](./assets/content.png)

 ## Deploy to Azure and test against a real Microsoft 365 tenant

-> This path assumes that you are deploying the Graph connector to an environment that doesn't already contain a connection with the ID `msgraphdocs` and that you have provisioned your own custom API and protected it with Microsoft Entra ID authentication.
+> This path assumes that you are deploying the Copilot connector to an environment that doesn't already contain a connection with the ID `msgraphdocs` and that you have provisioned your own custom API and protected it with Microsoft Entra ID authentication.

 ### 1. Update custom API endpoint